 The function of the Compensation Committee is to determine the compensation of our executive officers.
 The Compensation Committee has the power to set performance targets for determining periodic bonuses payable to executive officers and may review and make recommendations with respect to stockholder proposals related to compensation matters.
-Additionally, the Compensation Committee is responsible for administering the 2012 Equity Incentive Plan (the "2012 Plan") and the 2018 Equity Incentive Plan (the "2018 Plan" and together, the "Plans").
+Additionally, the Compensation Committee is responsible for administering the 2012 Equity Incentive Plan, as amended (the "2012 Plan") and the 2018 Equity Incentive Plan, as amended (the "2018 Plan" and together, the "Plans").
+The 2012 Plan expired March 15, 2022 and remains in effect for outstanding grants only, and is no longer available for new grants.